Effective: March 2026Governed by South African LawBinding on Acceptance

 Entire Agreement: This Agreement, together with any quote, proposal, or project brief issued by QuietRise and accepted by the Client, constitutes the entire agreement between the parties with respect to its subject matter and supersedes all prior discussions, representations, and understandings.

 Amendments: QuietRise reserves the right to update or amend this Agreement from time to time.
-Clients will be notified of material changes by email or via the QuietRise website.
+Clients will be notified of material changes by email or via the QuietRise website at least 30 (thirty) calendar days before the effective date of any amendment.
 Continued use of QuietRise services following notification of an amendment constitutes acceptance of the revised terms.

 Severability: If any provision of this Agreement is found to be invalid, unlawful, or unenforceable by a court of competent jurisdiction, the remaining provisions shall continue in full force and effect.

-Governing Law: This Agreement is governed by and construed in accordance with the laws of the Republic of South Africa.
+Governing Law: This Agreement is governed by and construed in accordance with the laws of the Republic of South Africa, including the Electronic Communications and Transactions Act, 25 of 2002 (ECT Act), the Consumer Protection Act, 68 of 2008 (CPA), the Protection of Personal Information Act, 4 of 2013 (POPIA), the Copyright Act, 98 of 1978, and the Cybercrimes Act, 19 of 2020.
 The parties submit to the jurisdiction of the courts of South Africa.

 No Waiver: QuietRise’s failure to enforce any right or provision of this Agreement shall not constitute a waiver of that right or provision, nor shall it prevent QuietRise from enforcing such right or provision at a later date.